yugabyte/yugabyte-db/docs/content/preview/migrate/known-issues/postgresql.md

 type: docs
 ---

-This page documents known issues you may encounter and suggested workarounds  when migrating data from PostgreSQL to YugabyteDB Voyager.
+This page documents known issues you may encounter and suggested workarounds when migrating data from PostgreSQL to YugabyteDB.

 #### Adding primary key to a partitioned table results in an error